Spagettileg/virtual-cookboox/README.md

 ### Feature 2 - Navbar brand logo

-•	Normal html convention rules followed by placing the navbar brand logo 'Virtual Cookbook' in the navbar, at the top left corner.
+•	Normal html convention rules followed by placing the navbar brand logo 'Virtual Cookboox' in the navbar, at the top left corner.
 The User has unhindered access to this logo and when clicked, will always return the user to the homepage.

 ### Feature 3 - Recipe counter

-•	A read only view created to show a count of all recipes that have been added to the Virtual Cookbook .
+•	A read only view created to show a count of all recipes that have been added to the Virtual Cookboox .
 The cursor has been set to none when the User hovers over the counter

 •	The counter will be activated by the User should they add a recipe (+1) or delete a recipe (-1).
 The counter will not fall below zero

 ### Feature 4 - Favourite recipe counter

-•	A read only view created to show a count of all favourite recipes that have been added to the Virtual Cookbook The cursor has been set to none when the User hovers over the counter
+•	A read only view created to show a count of all favourite recipes that have been added to the Virtual Cookboox The cursor has been set to none when the User hovers over the counter

 •	The counter will be activated by the User should they elect to tick the 'favourites box' contained in either the 'add recipe' or 'edit recipe' pages.
 The counter will increment (+1) if the box is ticked or reduce (-1) if the box is unticked.
 The counter will not fall below zero